 Examples of physically wrong sound design would be:

-- hearing the sound of thunder in sync with the lightning, that would only be realistic if the flash nearly hits you, otherwise, as even kids know, the delay from flash to thunder tells you, how far the lightning has been away from you
+- hearing the sound of thunder in sync with the lightning, that would only be realistic if the flash is dangerously close or nearly hits you, otherwise, as even kids know, the delay from seeing the flash to hearing the thunder tells you, how far the lightning has been away from you

 - the sound of a firework is not im sync with the little explosions you see